aprdbapp/dcafixer/readme.md

 # DCAFixer
+This prototype is designed to locate and repair SQL injection vulnerabilities and hardcoded credentials in Java client applications.
+Please follow the instructions below to test the framework.

+## Getting Started

 We recommend using Eclipse as it is the IDE we used for developing and testing.

-## Getting Started

 ### 1. Download the Code